Pub-Hub/401-Project/README.md

 - Array of `crawls` that contains the ids of the crawls saved to the user profile.
 - Link to `User`.

-**Server Endpoints for Profile Schema**:
+#### GET /profiles
-- GET `/profiles` - returns a list of all user profiles in the database
+Returns a list of all user profiles in the database

+Example return:

      [
        "user34932",